- Achieving Sustainable Site Design through Low Impact Development Practices

 Section 9002 of the Farm Security and Rural Investment Act of 2002 (Public Law 107-171, May 13, 2002) confers Federal purchasing preference to bio-based products on the basis of five criteria: environmental performance, cost performance, bio-based content, technical performance, and availability.
 In support of this legislation, a Federal rule was developed specifying that the USDA establish a "USDA Certified Bio-based Product" label.
-To qualify for the label, bio-based products must be evaluated for life-cycle environmental and cost performance by the NIST BEES tool.

 Many new products have appeared on the market in recent years, all claiming to be 'green,' yet they sometimes offer little proof to back up those claims.
 The term 'Greenwashing' has come into vogue to describe products having unsubstantiated and misleading green characteristics.
 It is a challenge to specifiers and purchasers to determine the validity and relevance of environmental claims.
 Evaluate green products using recognized testing laboratories and test methods and read the UL Greenwashing Report and "The Sins of Greenwashing."

 - Energy Independence and Security Act (EISA 2007) (PDF 738 KB).